3DO/christopherpoole.github.com/_posts/2013-01-04-homemade-bagles.md

 ![](/static/images/bagels/divide.png)

-With well floured hands, pinch a hole through each ball using the thumb and forefinger (think A-Okay) and gently work into a ring:
+With well floured hands, pinch a hole through each ball using the thumb and forefinger (think [A-Ok](http://en.wikipedia.org/wiki/A-ok)) and gently work into a ring:

 ![](/static/images/bagels/ring.png)